mx1001/hardops_manual/docs/tips_boolean.md

   -removing doubles for double vertices in the same areas while merging near miss vertices

-  This can require a small amout of work however we are always looking into ways to improve this.
+  This can require a small amount of work however we are always looking into ways to improve this.

   The difference between them can be quite immense.

 ![](img/bool/b5.gif)

 The art of cleanup is an essential one for boolean modelling.
-I also recommend meshMachine to make this aspect of working much easier.
+I also recommend [meshMachine](https://www.blendermarket.com/products/MESHmachine) to make this aspect of working much easier.

 <iframe width="560" height="315" src="https://www.youtube.com/watch?v=C5TknYySBpM" frameborder="0" allowfullscreen></iframe>